 It’s no secret that drones have become increasingly popular in recent years.
 However, not everyone is a fan of drone technology.
 In particular, many people are concerned about the privacy implications of having a drone fly over their property.
-If you’re one of those people, there are a few things you can do to try to stop drone flying over your property.
+If you’re one of those people, there are ways to stop drone flying over private property.

-To stop drones flights over private property you understand the law.
-Many states and cities restrict drne flight over private property.
+To stop drone flights over private property you must know the law.
+Many states and cities restrict drone flight over private property.
 First, talk to the drone operator and ask them to stop.
 If this doesn’t work then you have a number of options from drone-proofing your property to filing a police report.
-Your best choice wil depend on your specific situation.
+Your best choice will depend on your specific situation.

 There are a number of counter-drone technologies that can be used to disable or deter drones from flying in certain areas.
-However, it is crticial that you understand the law when utilizing counter-drone technologies.
-You’ll increase your chances of keeping unwanted drones out of your airspace and, most imprtantly, avoid getting yoruself into trouble.
+However, it is critical that you understand the law when utilizing counter-drone technologies.
+You’ll increase your chances of keeping unwanted drones out of your airspace and, most importantly, avoid getting yourself into trouble.

-The federal government and the FAA do not impose restrictions on flying a drone over private property.
+The federal government and the FAA do not impose restrictions to fly drones over private property.
 However, many states and local jurisdictions have established drone flight restrictions based on trespassing, privacy, or nuisance laws.
-These are your best legal options to limit drone flight over private property.
+These are your best legal options to limit drone flights over private property.

 Drone laws vary by state and even local communities.
-The FAA has published a set of recommended best practices indicating that drone operators should obtain permission before flying over private property.
-This ensures that drone operators do not invade the privacy property owners.
+The federal aviation administration (FAA) has published a set of recommended best practices indicating that a drone operator should obtain permission to fly drones over private property.
+This ensures that drone operators respect the privacy of property owners.

 In general, it is not considered trespassing if a drone is flown over private property at a high enough altitude that the owner cannot see it.
-However, if the drone is low enough that the owner can see it, and they have not given permission for it to be there, then it could be considered trespassing under certain conditions.
+However, if the owner can observe the drone, and they have not given permission, then it could be considered trespassing under certain conditions.
 For example, it would be illegal to use a drone to spy on a neighbor through their window.

-Drones are not allowed to fly over certain types of private property, such as correctional facilities and power plants.
-There are also restrictions on flying drones over first responder or law enforcament activities.
+A drone operator is not allowed to fly over certain types of private property, such as correctional facilities and power plants.
+There are also restrictions on flying drones over first responders or law enforcement activities.

 As far as the US federal government is concerned there is no restriction to drones flying over private property.
 The FAA’s position is that all airspace is what is called “navigable airspace”, meaning that it’s open to any aircraft.

-Most of your interaction will happen on the state or local level so it’s important that you understand the rules and know your rights.
-For the most part, these state laws fall restrict drone flights of private property based on trespassing, privacy, or nuisance regulations.
+Most of your interaction will happen with local authorities.
+So it’s important that you understand state and local laws.
+For the most part, these state laws restrict drone flights over private property based on trespassing, privacy, or nuisance regulations.

-The trespassing laws assume the homeowner owns some of the air space over their property, therefore any flights over the property can be considered trespassing.
-One important caveat here is that in order to trespass the person must have been notified not to fly the drone over that area.
+The trespassing laws assume the homeowner owns some of the air space over their property.
+Therefore any flights within that airspace can be considered trespassing.
+One important caveat here is that in order to trespass the pilot must have been notified to restrict drone flights over that area.

-Privacy laws have to do with taking photos or videos of people without the homeowner’s consent.
+Privacy laws have to do with taking photos or videos without the homeowner’s consent.
 Most states do not permit unauthorized imaging.

-Your local municipality or community organizations may have regulations on flying drones over private property.
-Check with your town hall or local police station to get details on local regulations. be warned that it may be difficult to find the rules for your local jurisdiction.
+Your local municipality or community may have regulations on flying drones over private property.
+Check with your town hall or local law enforcement to get details on local regulations.
+Be warned, it may be difficult to find the rules for your local jurisdiction.
 Keep asking until you find the right person.

 What is Your Airspace

 It’s important to realize that the federal government, that is the FAA, does not yet recognize this right of homeowners.
-The FAA says that all airspace he’s open to drone flights, with no restrictions.
+The FAA says that all airspace is open to drone flights, with no restrictions.
 So there’s still a lot of confusion over this issue.

 When Are Civilians Allowed To Take Down A Drone

 As a property owner and civilian, you are not allowed to actively damage a drone in any way.
-The federal government and FAA considers drones to be aircraft, and federal law prohibits damaging or impeding the flight of any aircraft or US airspace.
+The federal government and FAA consider drones to be aircraft.
+Federal law prohibits damaging or impeding the flight of any aircraft over US airspace.

 Having said that there are ways that you can protect your property from drone flights in a passive manner that does not violate federal law.
 We’ll review this in the next section.